 At Memorial, students are on their path to being College, Career, and Community Ready!

-To find out more about what we are doing to get there:
+Check out what we are doing to get there in our 3CR Newsletter...

 How do I support my student’s College, Career and Community Readiness?

-- Access your student’s Xello e-portfolio, learn how by clicking here.
+- Access your student's Xello e-portfolio, learn how by click here.

 - Understand the different components of your student's Xello e-portfolio, by clicking here.

-- Help your student use Xello to conduct post-secondary and career research, by clicking here.
+- Help your student use Xello to conduct post-high school and career research, by clicking here.

 - Use College Board Family Checklists to support your student's future planning.
 Find out more by clicking here.